violetteallotey/Sepsis_Prediction_with_Machine-Learning-FastAPI/README.md

 | Insurance   | N/A    | If a patient holds a valid insurance card                                     |
 | Sepssis     | True   | Positive: if a patient in ICU will develop a sepsis , and Negative: otherwise |

+## Features
+Fast and efficient prediction of sepsis using a machine learning model API endpoints for single patient prediction and batch prediction Dockerized deployment for easy setup and portability

 ## Setup

 Install the required packages to be able to run the evaluation locally.